XModeling/XM/XM_HeatForecast/XM_HeatForecast_Windows10_version/README.md

 	- gui_support.py: contains functions that support GUI;
 	- install.sh: a script to install the required libraries.

+Please cite the following paper if you use the code:  Alberto Castellini, Federico Bianchi & Alessandro Farinelli.
+Generation and interpretation of parsimonious predictive models for load forecasting in smart heating networks.
+Applied Intelligence volume 52, pages 9621–9637 (2022).

 AUTHORS

 Alberto Castellini, Department of Computer Science, University of Verona, Italy, email: alberto.castellini@univr.it